Lilybet loves sharing her passion for home decorating with others.

-Step 5: Choosing the size and shape of your cushions
+Step 5: Choose the Size and Shape of Your Cushions

-Most people choose the standard 18in x 18in or 20in x 20in square cushions and they purchase all of their cushions with in the exact same shape.
+Most people choose the standard 18in x 18in or 20in x 20in square cushions and they purchase all of their cushions within the exact same shape.
 Once again, if you do this, you are missing an opportunity to add some depth to your selection.
-If all your cushions are the exact same size, it can start to look a but clinical and boring.
+If all your cushions are the exact same size, it can start to look a bit clinical and boring.

 There is no hard and fast rule about how to display cushions on your sofa but there are a few things that you can do to maximise their effect.
-Firstly, if you are trying to achieve a very traditional looking room, then you want to go for the classic one:one (matching cushions at each end) or two:two (same thing).
-This can be an excellent way to achieve a classic or traditional looking living room.
+Firstly, if you are trying to achieve a very traditional-looking room, then you want to go for the classic one matching cushions at each end, or two matching cushions on each end.
+This can be an excellent way to achieve a classic or traditional-looking living room.

 Keep in mind the colours of the cushions when you are placing them on your sofa.
-If you have one cushion with 2 or 3 or your colour palette in it then try to surround that with the other colours as this will help to pull them all together.
+If you have one cushion with two or three or your colour palette in it, then try to surround that with the other colours as this will help to pull them all together.
 The most important thing to remember through all this is to have fun!
 Try a new arrangement and leave it there for a few days while you see if you like it and then mix it up again until you find one that you love.

 If you use an online colour palette then the easiest way to shop is from the comfort of your own home.
 You can sit in the room the cushions are destined for while you browse online stores to come up with the perfect collection for your room.
 This is SO much easier than physically going into a store and trying to conjure up a vision of the colours in your room at home.

 Ria on August 22, 2020:

 Mr. Backyard on January 09, 2019: